The Death of Disney Animation (Part One)The Dark Herald

 Animator 1: Not if we make him a better person by the end of the story.
 Aladdin’s journey to becoming a better man is the real story here.
 Everything else is incidental and in service to this goal.

 Animator 2: Brilliant!
 Let’s do lunch!

-Aladdin cost 30 million to make and raked in about half a billion world wide which made it something of a hit.
+Aladdin cost 30 million to make and raked in about half a billion worldwide which made it a major hit (in 1992).
 So, the Animators went back to Katzenberg.

 Katzenberg: That still sounds kind of original.
 What else is out there that you can you rip off?
 Anime is starting to take off now right?
 Some Japanamation kid’s thing, maybe?

 Animator 2: What, like Kimba the White Lion?